ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-When I lived among tho Choctaw Indians,

-says one, I had a consultation with nnanf il.a

 chiefs respecting tho successive atages of their
 progress in the arta of civilized lira; and am.